gatsbyjs/gatsby/docs/docs/glossary.md

 ### [React](/docs/glossary/react/)

 A code library (written with [JavaScript](#javascript)) for building user interfaces.
 It’s the framework that [Gatsby](#gatsby) uses to build pages and structure content.

+### React Server Components

+React server components allow you to build apps that only run on the server and have zero impact on bundle-size.
+Gatsby leverages this feature for its [Partial hydration](#partial-hydration).
+[Watch the talk "Data Fetching with Server Components"](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html) or read the [Server components RFC](https://github.com/reactjs/rfcs/pull/188) to learn more.

 ### Remark